DCHSProgrammingClub/DCHSVoteRevision/README.md

 DCHSVoteRevision
 ================

-Revising DCHS Vote for mobile version and enhancing it.
+Enhancing DCHS Vote on the web, adding a mobile-friendly version